eryph-org/samples/tutorial/README.md

 gc ./catlet.yaml | New-Catlet
 ```

 The file `tutorial-1.yaml` shows you how to set simple settings like name, parent and memory size.
-Running following command to create and start the catlet:
+Run following command to create and start the catlet:

 ``` pwsh
 gc ./tutorial-1.yaml | New-Catlet | Start-Catlet -Force